Every year OSBM prepares two types of population estimates for every municipality in North Carolina:

 Add the annexation/detachment and include the annexation/detachment date.
 It will be included in our population estimates going forward.

 No, the annexations that occurred prior to January 2, 2020 are included within our model using another method.
 These historical annexations would have been included within your total land area for the 2020 Census.
+If you believe that previous annexations were not included in your 2020 Census count, see:

 No. You do not need to send us the ordinance.
 By certifying and submitting the survey, you are acknowledging that the information on annexations and detachments is complete.
 However, you are required to submit the annexation to the Secretary of State’s office.